thacoon/passwordmanager/README.md

 # To Do
-* Change the versions in db, so password can be changed every x months
+* Settings like e.g. password length
+* Maybe GUI